ADD-ONS / MEDICATION

 - tumors and their treatment are associated with an increased risk of both thrombosis and bleeding

-- LMWH is the optimal treatment for patients with cancer-related VTE and VTE prophylaxis (Mullard, 2014)
+- LMWH is the optimal treatment for patients with cancer-related venous thromboembolism (VTE) and VTE prophylaxis (Mullard, 2014)

-- there is little experience with DOACs in stroke prevention in patients with malignancy (as malignancy was an exclusion criterion in most trials) → see more
+- there is limited experience with DOACs in stroke prevention in patients with malignancy (as malignancy was an exclusion criterion in most trials) → see more

 - data analysis of the ARISTOTLE trial demonstrated superior efficacy and safety of apixaban compared to VKAs